dhagmann/deliberation-assets/projects/constructive_disagreement/super_sabbatical_wbl/role_star_scientist.md

 - **$50,000** for boating-related equipment.
 - **$35,000** for living expenses (e.g., food, clothing, insurance).
 - **$25,000** for maintenance, totalling $260,000.
 - **$95,000** for a "return fund," so that you can restart your academic life.
 Given your “rising star” status, several universities have offered you competing positions after your sabbatical.
-For the sake of your health and to achieve the goals you’ve set for the next chapter of your career, you want to make the right decision for you.
+For the sake of your health and to achieve the goals you’ve set for the next chapter of your career, you want to make the right decision.

 In sum, you need a **$355,000** to fund your trip, or you will jeopardize your entire plan.